Methi Gholana / Kachumber, Maharashtrian Fenugreek Salad

 Instructions

-4. If you desire, you can add a pinch of salt and sugar to taste - add right before serving.
-Serving suggestions below.
+- If you like, you can add a pinch of salt and sugar to taste right before serving.